lizageorge/LearningPython/03_loops/README.md

 ### The _Range_ Function

-By default, a loop with start in Index value 0 of a list, go till the end, an dhave a step/increment of 1.
+By default, a loop will start in Index value 0 of a list, go till the end, an dhave a step/increment of 1.
 You can change this with the range function.
 \

 The Range function returns a list that can be iterated.
 It has three parameters; the minimum /starting index value, the maximum/ending index value, and the incrememnt/step.
 But the number of parameters you specify changes which parameter each of your values corresponds to.